white-defi/lottery/README.md

 Video: soon

-# We will take 1/5 of your profit or ~1500 USD at once
+# Pricing: 1/5 of your profit as a fee or ~1500 USD at once
 As an administrator, you have two options to manage the fees associated with the lottery service:

 1) Service fee: You have the option to set a service fee for each round of the lottery.
 The service fee is transferred to your wallet address, and a portion of this fee, equal to 1/5 of the service fee, is deducted as the "onout.org" fee.
 This fee can be removed by purchasing the premium version of the lottery service.